ocaml-ppx/ppx/doc/what-is-ppx.rst

 doesn't know how to interpret them and they must all be rewritten by the ppx system before the compiler can process input files further.

-Ppxlib mainly supports two ways of generating code at compile time: by expanding an extension point or by expanding a ``[@@deriving ...]`` attribute after a type declaration.
+Ppx mainly supports two ways of generating code at compile time: by expanding an extension point or by expanding a ``[@@deriving ...]`` attribute after a type declaration.